EMPLOYMENT LAW IN BEND OREGON

-If your employer has failed to pay you the wages or overtime wages that you are owed, contact Meyer Stephenson for assistance.
+If your employer has failed to pay you the wages or overtime wages that you are owed, contact Meyer Employment Law for assistance.
 If your employer owes you money, we will submit a claim to get it, plus possible penalties depending on how long your issue went unresolved.

 Contact our Experienced Employment Attorneys in Bend, Oregon

 To ensure that employers do not take advantage of their workers, both federal and state legislation have created a favorable legal regime for workers so that they can pursue an honest and respectable life.